The Quantum Multiple-Access Channel with Cribbing Encoders: Proof of Theorem

 It remains to show that the fourth sum in the RHS of (\ref{eq:PeBscP}) tends to zero as well.
-As in \cite{Pereg:20c1,Pereg:22p}, we observe that due to the packing lemma inequality (\ref{eq:QpackB}), the gentle measurement lemma \cite{Winter:99p,OgawaNagaoka:07p} implies that the post-measurement state $\tilde{\rho}_{B^n}$ is close to the original state $\rho_{B^n}$ in the sense that
+As in \cite{Pereg:20c1,Pereg:22p}, we observe that the gentle measurement lemma \cite{Winter:99p,OgawaNagaoka:07p} implies that the post-measurement state $\tilde{\rho}_{B^n}$ is close to the original state $\rho_{B^n}$ in the sense that

 for sufficiently large $n$ and rates as in (\ref{eq:achR2})-(\ref{eq:achR0R2}).
 Therefore, the distribution of measurement outcomes when $\tilde{\rho}_{B^n}$ is measured is roughly the same as if the measurements $\Dset_{B^n(j)|L_1(j-1)}$ were never performed.
 To be precise, the difference between the probability of a measurement outcome $\hm_1'$ when $\tilde{\rho}_{B^n}$ is measured and the probability when $\rho_{B^n}$ is measured is bounded by $ \eps_5(\delta)$ in absolute value (see \cite[Lem.
 9.11]{Wilde:17b}).
 Furthermore,